Buying Technology – Refurbished vs New

 Your current tech is getting old and slow, but did you know its life can often be extended by as much as 2-3 years?
 When it comes to servers and networking, you can often extend the life by 5-10 years.
 EOSL means that the manufacturer has decided the hardware has reached the end of its use life and that the product support offered will cease from a specific date and the technical support or maintenance will no longer be available.
 You can almost always increase the life of your hardware by using Third Party Maintenance (TPM) support.
 Laptops lives can be extended by opening the machine and cleaning the fans and applying fresh thermal paste to the processor.
 You can also replace components, try swapping out your HDD for a much faster SSD and adding or upgrading the RAM.
 This will provide a significant boost to your machine.

-Before upgrading your tech, it is important to consider the cost of the new tech, coupled with the time/expense involved with training employees.
+Before upgrading your technology, it is important to consider the cost of the new tech, coupled with the time/expense involved with training employees.
 It is also essential that you ensure your new technology will fit in seamlessly with the current hardware/software you use within your business.

 Small businesses will often buy their technology brand new for a higher upfront cost as they want a reliable machine with a longer life.
 A longer life isn’t always guaranteed; however, it is likely that new technology will increase productivity due to the efficiency of the system.
 Buying new tech can also open doors to new processes and software that you maybe couldn’t use with an older machine.